f3d-app/f3d/doc/user/11-DESKTOP_INTEGRATION.md

 regsvr32 /u F3DShellExtension.dll
 ```

-On Windows platforms where screen DPI detection is supported, the F3D window resolution is scaled by the display scaling factor.

-For example, if you specify `--resolution=800,600` in the CLI options and the system display scale is set to `150%`, the effective window resolution becomes `1200×900`.

 ## MacOS

 There is no support for thumbnails on MacOS, the .dmg binary release provides automatic file openings.